cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/mutual-tls-authentication.md

 The mTLS certificate is used **only** to verify the client certificate.
 It does **not** control the SSL certificate presented during the [server hello](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/).

 mTLS is checked on a per host basis.
-Access sets a flag for when a client certificate was presented and successfully complete mTLS.
+Access sets a flag for when a client certificate was presented and successfully completed mTLS authentication.
 However, to actually enforce mTLS, you need an Access policy in place, and Access policies are both host and path specific.
 So if you want to enforce mTLS on a specific path, you need to make sure your Access policies reflect that.

 </Aside>